• Menu

 The Quiff hairstyle is basically like the undercut: longer on top and shorter on the sides and back.
 The real difference is the top of the hair, which is styled upward and combed slightly back for a textured, eye-catching look.
 The secret resides in the styling.

-22. Quiff
+22. Quiff Hairstyles for Men

 Source